 - 1. Fully completed authorization request via on-line web portal; - 2.
-A signed prescription, written within the past three months, from the ordering physician, advanced practice registered nurse (APRN), or physician assistant (PA) enrolled in the Connecticut Medical Assistance Program (CMAP); and - 3.
-Clinical documentation from the ordering provider supporting medical necessity as outlined in the Clinical Guideline section of this policy dated within the last three months; and - 4.
-Documentation from the ordering provider demonstrating caregiver(s) were provided with supportive care and education on home monitoring for apnea.
+Signed prescription by a physician, advanced practice registered nurse (APRN), or physician assistant (PA) dated within the last twelve (12) months; and - 3.
+Clinical documentation supporting medical necessity as outlined in the Clinical Guideline section of this policy dated within the last twelve (12) months; and - 4.
+Documentation demonstrating caregiver(s) were provided with supportive care and education on home monitoring for apnea.